ryanvmenezes/purrr-unconference/script.md

     [future](https://cran.r-project.org/web/packages/future/vignettes/future-1-overview.html)
     package, which enables asynchronous processing once you define a plan.
 Typically, I write `plan(multisession)` or `plan(multicore)` before using my furrr functions in parallel.
+There’s also a helpful progress bar option in furrr functions where you can see how far along your process is.

+## Questions?
+Comments?
+Errors?

+Contact me at <ryanvmenezes@gmail.com>, @ryanvmenezes on Twitter or in the News Nerdery Slack.
+Thanks for reading and I hope this was helpful.